Set the compatibility option so that you maximize the chance that SPy will remain compatible with your notebook/script

 This effectively means that the entire value of the Type property is being assigned to the type Named Capture Group (for use later, in the New section).
 The same thing is being done for Data ID.
 However, Datasource Class and Datasource Name are being explicitly matched to Time Series CSV Files and Example Data, respectively, and they are not being assigned to a capture group.

 Now let’s focus on the New dictionary.
 The values in this dictionary are used to “look up” an item and use it in place of the item identified by the Old criteria.
 The default mapping is simple: It just finds items that are a 100% match of the Type and Data ID properties.
 (You can look at Item Properties for any item in Seeq Workbench by clicking the (i) button to the left of the item in the Details pane.)
-If you pulling and pushing within the same server without altering the map, this conveniently means that the old and new items are the same, and nothing changes.
+If you are pulling and pushing within the same server without altering the map, this conveniently means that the old and new items are the same, and nothing changes.

 But what if you need to map to a different datasource and you want to use the Name property in a somewhat complex way?
 Let’s look at a possible example: